 Fixing America's Surface Transportation Act (FAST Act) is the current federal surface transportation legislation.
 The law continues the cooperative, continuous, and comprehensive (3-C) planning process and is the framework for metropolitan transportation planning.
 The FAST Act carries forward a number of key provisions from the previous highway bill, Moving Ahead for Progress in the 21st Century Act (MAP-21), including performance-based planning requirements, fiscal constraint, and public involvement.
-MAP-21 marked a significant change by establishing a performance-based policy and programming framework for the federal-aid program that focuses on infrastructure condition and the use of performance measures and targets to guide transportation system decisions and monitoring system performance.
+MAP-21 marked a significant change by establishing a performance-based policy and programming framework for the federal-aid program that focuses on infrastructure condition and the use of performance.
 Chapter 3 - Goals, Objectives, and Performance Measures provides a detailed overview of the FAST Act performance-based planning process.